Powerful statistical inference for nested data using sufficient summary statistics: Theory

 The same back transformation can be applied to map confidence intervals derived for $\zeta(\hat{\rho})$ into the Pearson correlation domain.

 Pearson correlation can also be used to derive the \emph{coefficient of determination}, which indicates the proportion of the variance in the dependent variable that is predictable from the independent variable in a linear regression.
-If an intercept term is included in the regression, the coefficient of determination $\hat{R}$ is given as the square of the Pearson product-moment correlation between the two variables $\hat{R} = \hat{\rho}^2$.
+If an intercept term is included in the regression, the coefficient of determination is given as the square of the Pearson product-moment correlation between the two variables.
 Another strongly related quantity is the point-biserial correlation coefficient, which is used when one variable is dichotomous, i.e., indicates membership in one of two experimental conditions.
-Pearson correlation is mathematically equivalent to point-biserial correlation if one assigns two distinct numerical values to the dichotomous variable.
+Pearson correlation is mathematically equivalent to point-biserial correlation if one assigns two distinct numerical values to the dichotomous variable. {Note that Pearson correlation can be seriously biased by outliers.
+We refer the interested reader to \cite{Pernet2013} for possible remedies.}